Pets in winter

 If your cat’s the outdoor type and you usually keep her water bowl outside, consider buying a heated one so that it doesn’t freeze.

 - Keep an eye on your cat’s safety

 Sadly, cats can put themselves in dangerous positions for the sake of a snuggly place to sleep.
-If you haven’t seen your cat for a while, check under the bonnet of your car before driving off as she may be curled up on the engine to keep warm.
+If you haven’t seen your cat for a while, check under the bonnet of your car before driving off as they may be curled up on the engine to keep warm.
 Make sure your cat doesn’t come into contact with antifreeze – it’s tempting to taste, but poisonous, just as it is for dogs.
-If you think she’s been near it, clean her paws before she tries to clean herself.
+If you think they've been near it, clean their paws before they try to clean themselves.

 Cats are notoriously independent, but try to tempt them indoors.
 You might want to give your cat the option of a litter tray during winter months, so that they’re comfortable staying indoors.
 If they’re a kitten, unwell, elderly or have any patches of fur missing, they’re best kept at home when it’s freezing.

 - Watch out for signs of hypothermia

 If your cat’s been out overnight, check how they’re behaving.
 Watch for shivering, shallow breathing and slow movements, which can be symptoms of hypothermia.
 Warm them up slowly if you think they’re suffering by taking her to a warm room and wrapping them up in a blanket – never warm them up too fast, as it could be dangerous.